Let your imagination take flight...

 We do this to help every generation understand and nurture the complexity and diversity of our world.

-Dragonfly Theatre Company stands with those who call for change, inclusivity, and equality.
+Dragonfly Theatre Company stands with those who call for change, inclusivity, equity and equality.

 We recognize that art institutions, including ours, need to work relentlessly to be